bdesanctis/bamdam/README.md

 There are also the following accessory scripts:
 - PlotDamage.R for smiley plots,
-- extractreads.py for quickly extracting reads from a fq or bam belonging to a specific tax id(s), and
+- extractreads.py for quickly extracting reads from a bam belonging to a specific tax id(s), and
 - PlotPMD.R for plotting the PMD score distribution of a taxa.

 Bamdam was heavily inspired by [metaDMG](https://github.com/metaDMG-dev/metaDMG-cpp) and [filterBAM](https://github.com/genomewalker/bam-filter).
 It is not particularly optimized for speed, and doesn't thread yet.
 On the other hand, it doesn't ever read a whole file into memory, so it shouldn't need that much RAM (please tell me if you manage to crash it and how).
 It can subset a 40GB bam to family level in an hour on my laptop and this should scale close to linearly.
 That feels sufficient to me for now - let me know if it's not for you.
 I could implement threading.